 The best way to prevent problems with your identity is to take precautions.

-Freeze your credit reports (which means no one can get access to it until you "thaw" it) to make it difficult for a criminal to obtain credit using your good name.
-By providing a written and documented request to the credit reporting agencies, they can provide you with a personal identification number or password to help you manage access to your credit.
-(You need to make a request to each agency: Equifax, Experian, and TransUnion).
+Freeze your credit reports (which means no one can get access to it until you "thaw" it) to make it difficult for a fraudster to obtain credit using your good name.
+By providing a written and documented request to each of the credit reporting agencies (Equifax, Experian, and TransUnion), they can provide you with a personal identification number or password to help you manage access to your credit.